 A student is responsible for all unearned Title IV funds that the college is not required to return (loans disbursed to student minus any loan funds the school repaid).
 The loans are repaid by the student according to the terms of the student’s promissory note(s).

-- Step Five: Amount of Unearned Title IV Aid due from the School – the percentage of Title IV aid unearned (100%- percentage of Title IV Aid Earned calculated in step three of 50.7%) is 49.3%.
-Tuition/fees of $8,640 multiplied by 49.3% (unearned Title IV aid) equals $4,260 the amount of unearned Title IV Aid that the school must return to the following sources, in order, up to the total net disbursed from each source: unsubsidized Direct Stafford, subsidized Direct Stafford and graduate Direct Plus.
+- Step Five: Amount of Unearned Title IV Aid due from the School – the percentage of Title IV aid unearned (100% – the percentage of Title IV Aid Earned calculated in step three of 48%) is 52%.
+Tuition/fees of $9,180/$400 multiplied by 52% (unearned Title IV aid) equals $4,982 (the amount of unearned Title IV aid that the school must return to the following sources, in order, up to the total net disbursed from each source: unsubsidized Direct Stafford, subsidized Direct Stafford and graduate Direct Plus).

-- Step Six: Return of Funds by the Student – Subtract $4,259 (the amount of Title IV aid due from the school) from $5,365 (the amount of Title IV Aid to be returned) equals $1,106 the amount of Unearned Title IV Aid due from the Student.
-Loan amounts are returned in accordance with the terms of the promissory note (i.e. six month grace period before entering repayment, payments deferred while at least a half time student).
+- Step Six: Return of Funds by the Student – Subtract $4,982 (the amount of Title IV aid due from the school) from $5,660 (the amount of Title IV aid to be returned) equals $678 (the amount of Unearned Title IV Aid due from the Student).
+Loan amounts are returned in accordance with the terms of the promissory note (i.e., six-month grace period before entering repayment, payments deferred while at least a half-time student).
 Therefore, the unearned Title IV monies due from the student do not require any immediate payback by the student as long as the student returns to school within six months.

-Impact of two calculations: In the preceding examples, the Institutional Tuition Refund of $4,320 is larger than the amount of Title IV Aid to be returned calculation of $4,260.
-The college will request permission from the student to also return the difference of $60 to the loan program; otherwise the funds will refund to the student.
-If the Return to Title IV calculated refund is higher than the college’s Intuitional Refund Policy, a negative balance will be created in the Business Office.
-As the amount is typically small (daily pro-rata vs weekly pro-rata) it is college policy to void the charges.
-For example, if the Institutional Tuition Refund is $4,260 and the Return of Title IV refund is $4,320, the college returns an additional $60 more than required by our Institutional tuition refund policy creating a debt of $60.
-The college waives the charges and the student balance is zero.
+Impact of Two Calculations: If the Institutional Tuition Refund is larger than the amount of Title IV aid to be returned calculation, the College will request permission from the student to also return the difference to the loan program; otherwise, the funds will refund to any institutional scholarship and then the student in that order.
+If the Return to Title IV calculated refund is higher than the College’s Institutional Refund Policy, a negative balance will be created in the Business Office.
+As the amount is typically small (daily pro-rata vs. weekly pro-rata), it is College policy to void the charges.
+For example, if the Institutional Tuition Refund is $4,840 and the Return of Title IV refund is $4,982, the College returns an additional $142 more than required by our Institutional tuition refund policy, creating a debt of $142.
+The College waives the charges, and the student account balance is zero.